Vi-wastooshort/tux/README.md

 **Q**: The filesystem isn’t saving after a server restart.
 Why?

 `tux` uses an in-memory filesystem by default.
-We do have plans for persistent file storage, but in a later version.
+We do have plans for persistent file storage, but only in a later version.

 **Q:** Can I create new users or groups?